Robot Pick Calibration#

 Find Object |

-Detects the component and displays vision coordinates |
+Detects the component and shows vision coordinates |

 Picking Offset |

-Calculates the offset required for correct picking |
+Calculates the offset for the correct picking |

 1 |